RiyaTorgal/N.O.V.A/README.md

 - Supports two different user input modes: text or speech.
 Users can write or speak into the mic.
 - Provides vocal and text responses.
-- Keeps commands history in MySQL database via XAMPP.
+- Keeps command history in MySQL database via XAMPP.

 ## Getting Started